joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/array_methods_update.md

 Most array tranformations share two operations in common:

-1. Traverse the source array.
+1. The traverse the source array.
 2. Add each item's transformed value to a new array.

-We will see how to abstract away these operations.

 ### Adding methods to the Array type